maxsonBraunLab/Bulk-RNA-seq-pipeline-PE/README.md

-# Bulk-RNA-seq-pipeline
+# Bulk-RNA-seq-pipeline-PE

-Pipeline to run basic RNA-seq analysis.
+Pipeline to run basic RNA-seq analysis on paired-end data.

 This is a package of Python and R scripts that enable reading, processing and analysis of Omics' datasets.
 This package implements the Snakemake management workflow system and is currently implemented to work with